 The earliest unequivocal Rune texts known to experts are found on the Vimose comb in Denmark and the Ovre Stabu iron spearhead in southern Norway.
 Both dated to about 160 AD.
 The earliest known engraving of the entire Futhark (the alphabet) is on Kelverstone in Gotland, Sweden, and dates back to about 400 AD.

 With the introduction of Christianity to Northern Europe, the Rune alphabet was gradually replaced by the Latin alphabet.
 The main reason for this is that in the Dark Ages, people were forced to transcribe the Bible in large numbers.
-Thus, the runic language lost their staying power.
-While, runes have edges and corners, which had an advantage in "engraving", the when writing took off, Latin was more suitable.
+Thus, the runic language lost its staying power.
+While, runes have edges and corners, which had an advantage in "engraving", when writing took off, Latin was more suitable.

 Earliest known Rune writing (around 150 AD) is engraved on a comb

 Around 700 AD, runes disappeared in Central Europe; around 1400 AD, Ruenwen disappeared in Scandinavia and other regions.
-Although in some specific occasions, these scripts continued to be used.
+Although on some specific occasions, these scripts continued to be used.
 But the rune script had become an important and distinctive part of Nordic culture and heritage.